UPDATED 8/20/20 (see new items #8)

 The COA recognizes the serious impact that COVID-19 is having on programs and Student Registered Nurse Anesthetists (SRNAs).
 The COA continues to monitor measures being taken to control the spread of COVID-19 and their potential current and future impact on nurse anesthesia programs.
 This includes guidance from regulatory agencies such as the U.S. Department of Education (USDE) and Council on Higher Education Accreditation (CHEA).
 As measures to control the spread of COVID-19 continue to evolve, programs (as well as the COA’s community of interest) will be notified if there are changes to accreditation requirements as a result of these measures.
-Please refer to the following COA Statement Regarding Alternative Method to Meet Clinical Experiences Requirements for Programs with Spring and Summer 2020 Completion Dates for additional details.
+Please refer to the following COA Statement Regarding Alternative Method to Meet Clinical Experiences Requirements for Programs with Spring, Summer and Fall 2020 Completion Dates for additional details.

 The COA supports actions being taken to ensure the health, safety and security of SRNAs, faculty, patients, and other stakeholders.
 The COA recognizes that programs may need to implement strategies different from normal operating procedures during this unprecedented period.
 These strategies may be influenced by individual programmatic and institutional policies and procedures; local, state and federal regulations; and possible variations in the spread of COVID-19.
 Guidance provided by USDE allows accrediting agencies some flexibility in addressing these circumstances.
 The COA is providing the Frequently Asked Questions (FAQs) below to assist programs in remaining compliant with the COA’s Standards, Policies, and Procedures during this emergency.